 As EASA Regulations and Implementing Rules are developed, they will be promulgated to stakeholders either directly by EASA or by the CAA.
 The resulting EASA Regulations and Implementing Rules will be placed in the appropriate areas of interest on these pages.
 The EASA website provides details of regulatory developments.

 The CAA also maintains a web page providing details of EASA Regulatory Developments.

 In addition to these requirements, there are European Convergence and Safety Plans which have within them requirements to be met in certain time scales and applicable to certain ANSPs.
 Such plans include the European Single Sky Implementation (ESSIP) and Single European Sky ATM Research (SESAR).
 As these plans develop, various stakeholders and ANSPs will be engaged in consultation as to how they may be implemented.

-For further information regarding the charges for the activities identified on these pages, please see the CAA Scheme of Charges numbers ORS5 No. 270 Aerodrome Licensing and Aerodrome Air Traffic Services Regulation and ORS5 No. 269 Personnel Licensing.
+For further information regarding the charges for the activities identified on these pages, please see the CAA Scheme of Charges relating to Aerodrome Licensing and Aerodrome Air Traffic Services Regulation and Personnel Licensing.

 If you've got any suggestions of how we can improve these pages, or any further information that you'd like to see, then please contact the CAA.